Calculating and Paying CIL

 Determining if a building is ‘in use’

-Please see our guidance note on providing evidence a building has been in laweful use
+Please see our guidance note on providing evidence a building has been in lawful use

 When is CIL payable?

 CIL is payable upon commencement of development.
 The Liable Party or their agent/architect is required to submit a Commencement Notice to the Council, to notify them of works starting on site.

 Once we have received the Commencement Notice, the Council will issue a Demand Notice.
 This will detail who is liable for payment, confirm the amount payable as well as any reliefs or surcharges and it will also specify the dates and instalment on which payments are due.
 Where the Instalment Policy does not apply, the chargeable amount must be paid in full within 60 days of the notified or deemed commencement date of the chargeable development.